javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 - `push` adds an element to the end.
 - `pop` takes an element from the end.

-So new elements are added or taken, always from the "end".
+So new elements are added or taken always from the "end".

 A stack is usually illustrated as a pack of cards: new cards are added to the top or taken from the top: